v1 Description

 The river transport model of CESM1 was replaced by a new river model, Model for Scale Adaptive River Transport (MOSART), for a more physically based representation of riverine processes.
 MOSART can operate on regular lat/lon grids or using watersheds as the computational units.
 Coupling the new MPAS ocean, sea ice, and land ice models and MOSART river model with EAM and ELM, E3SM v1 features a unique capability for multi-resolution modeling using unstructured grids in all of its component models.
 This capability will provide the critical support for the v2 simulation campaign that has a stronger regional focus to meet DOE’s needs for Earth system modeling in support of energy-sector decisions.

-While some model features developed in Phase I have been incorporated in E3SM v1 to be released in spring 2018, substantial development efforts have resulted in new or improved model features that are being tested for integration in E3SM v2 for the v2 science campaign (v2 Planned Campaign)
+While some model features developed in Phase I have been incorporated in E3SM v1 to be released in spring 2018, substantial development efforts have resulted in new or improved model features that are being tested for integration in E3SM v2 for the v2 science campaign (v2 Campaign)

 The infrastructure team has built a comprehensive infrastructure for code management, development, testing, and analysis from scratch to enable development of E3SM v1 and future versions on DOE Leadership Centers.
 Leveraging DOE investments, a flexible framework has been developed to provide workflow orchestration, provenance capture and management, simulation analysis and visualization, and automated testing and evaluation capabilities.
 Despite the significant increase in complexity in v1 relative to v0, the throughput of the model has stayed roughly the same through performance improvement by a factor of 3 to 4 achieved by profiling code, improving algorithms and communications, use of nested threading and vectorization and tuning of parallel I/O.